 The Entry class allows services to advertise their capabilities in very flexible ways.
 For example, suppose an editor was capable of handling a number of file types, such as plain text and RTF files.
-It could do so by exporting a service object implementing Editor along with an Entry object saying that it can handle plain text and another Entry object saying that it can handle plain text add more and more information about its capabilities without altering the basic interface.
+It could do so by exporting a service object implementing Editor along with an Entry object saying that it can handle plain text and another Entry object saying that it can handle RTF files.
+The service implementation can just add more and more information about its capabilities without altering the basic interface.

-To manage this way of adding information, we would have a FileType class that gives information about the types of files handled:
+To manage this way of adding information, we could have a FileType class, which would give information about the types of files handled:

 '''

 public Class FileType implements Entry {

 public String type; // this is a MIME type

 public FileType(String type) {

 this.type = type;

 }

 }

 '''